pgigis/sigcomm2024-penny/README.md

 ### NS-3 Simulations
 For the evaluation, we used NS-3 simulator (version 3.40).
 As part of the artifacts we provide a lightweight implementation of Penny in C++.
-We plan to release a full open-source version of Penny soon.

 You can find the source code for the lightweight implementation of Penny in the following directory:
 `ns3-simulations/scratch/penny`.